MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-notifications.md

 * Mobile Operator logo: (not needed; this is part of the assets provided during onboarding)

 It is recommend that Mobile Operator use the [Notifications Visualizer app](https://www.microsoft.com/store/productId/9NBLGGH5XSL1) to test the overall notification and adjust it as needed.

+## Notification message recommendations

+* Emphasis on the end user value of the connectivity, e.g. “stay connected from anywhere, even when Wi-Fi isn’t available”
+* Highlight the offering, e.g. “3 month free trial”
+* Use lifestyle oriented photo with the PC as the centerpiece.

 ## Notification example